WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 5. [Broadcasting phase](/FAQ/FAQ-UseWasabi.md#what-is-happening-in-the-broadcasting-phase)

 The backend server also sends you information about the current mempool for fee estimation as well as the US Dollar exchange rate.

-### How long does it take to mix my coins?

-It depends on many things, the longest period is the wait for all peers to register their coins.
-Every round has a goal of 100 anonymity set.
-Wasabi is developed in a way that there's a round at least once every one hour.
-If the 100 peers registered earlier, then there can be many rounds per hour.
-When all peers are registered, then the signing phase is done within a couple of seconds.

-Summing up: the faster peers register in the CoinJoins, the faster the mixes are.

 ### What is the address of the coordinator?